How to Deal With Jealous Friends After Announcing Your Engagement

 Put yourself in their shoes.
-Your good news (and it is good news!) might feel just a teensy bit negative for some of your friends, especially if you built your friendship as single guys and gals.
-When you make the shift from nights of barhopping to staying in for a Netflix binge with your spouse, it may be that they’re afraid of losing you.
-Sure, you may not go out so much anymore, and you may identify with other married couples, but that doesn’t mean you’ll ditch your single friends.
+Your news (and it is great news!) might feel slightly negative for some of your friends, especially if you built your friendship as single individuals.
+When you make the shift from nights of barhopping to staying in for a Netflix binge with your spouse, they might be worried about losing you.
+Sure, you may not hit the town as often anymore, and you may identify with other married couples, but that definitely doesn’t mean you’ll ditch your single friends.
 Being up front about these possible worries and fears (both yours and theirs) can actually bring you closer.
-Assure your pal you’ll make an effort to hang, no matter what.
+Assure them you’ll make an effort to hang, no matter what.

-We're not talking about jealousy over the size of your rock (though it does happen!).
-In all seriousness, maybe your best friend has been trying to find their someone for years or dating someone for years, twiddling their thumbs (or ring fingers) and waiting for a proposal.
+We're not talking about jealousy over the size of your rock (although it happens—and that's a whole other story).
+Maybe your friend has been trying to find the one for years or dating someone for a while, waiting patiently and eagerly for a proposal.
 Be sensitive to your friend's insecurities and feelings of frustration.
 The truth is, not everyone’s relationship timelines fall in sync.
 Whenever you feel yourself mentioning the F-word (fiancé) too much, ask about your friend’s love life too.
 We're not saying you should never talk about your wedding again—just be aware that it may feel like salt in the wound right now, and they may need a little time to come around.

 Do some of your closest friends have reservations about your fiancé?
 Consider if deep down any of their concerns might be valid.
 It’s important to honor the opinion of those who care about you.
 But if nothing feels more right to you than marrying your partner, don’t let them hold you back.
 If they continue to protest, tell them you appreciate their thoughts and concerns, but that you're very happy with the decision you've made and hope they support it.
 End of story.

-It can be tough to revel in that newly-engaged feeling when you have a friend who pretends like your engagement never happened.
+It can be tough to revel in that newly-engaged feeling when you have a friend who pretends your engagement never happened.
 From gown shopping to cake tasting, they disengage without any explanation.
-Communication is key—Politely ask what’s up and go from there, and it’s likely one of the above insecurities is causing this particular behavior.
+Communication is key—politely ask what’s up and go from there, and it’s likely one of the above insecurities is causing this distant behavior.
 Explain that you value their opinion and want them to be a play a part in your planning process.
-If they understand their opinion and support are significant to you, then they’re more likely to snap out it.
+If they understand how much you value their opinion and support, they’re more likely to come around.